aitgon/wopmars/docs/content/overview.rst

 wopmars ....

-Now that you should understand the basics of WoPMaRS, I recommand you to go to the quick start section to try a working example.
+Now that you should understand the basics of WopMars, I recommand you to go to the quick start section to try a working example.